k61b/logswise-cli/README.md

 ---

-## How Suggestions Work
+## How Suggestions & Chat Work

+- Both features use your profile and recent notes as context for the LLM.
+- If you use an embedding model, only semantic search is performed (embedding-only mode).
+- If you use an LLM, you get context-rich suggestions and chat.
+- The CLI will always tell you which mode is active and how to change it.

+---

+## Troubleshooting Model Configuration

+- **If you see a message about "embedding-only mode":**
+  - You are using an embedding model.
+Switch to an LLM for chat/suggestions.
+- **If chat or suggestion commands do not generate text:**
+  - Check your model name in `~/.logswise/setup.json`.
-Suggestions are generated dynamically using your profile and recent notes as context, powered by your local LLM (Ollama).
-There is no need for a `suggestions` table in your database.
-Make sure your Ollama server is running and the model you specify is available.
+  - Make sure your Ollama server is running and the model is available.
+  - Use an LLM for generation, or an embedding model for search only.
+- **For best results:**
+  - Use embedding models for fast search, LLMs for chat/suggestions.
+  - Always keep your models up to date in Ollama.

 ---